Some People (film)

-Some People is a 1962 film directed by Clive Donner.
-It stars Kenneth More and Ray Brooks and is centred on the Duke of Edinburgh's Award Scheme.
+Some People is a 1962 film directed by Clive Donner, starring Kenneth More and Ray Brooks.
+It was written by John Eldridge.

-Premise
+It is centred on the Duke of Edinburgh's Award Scheme.

+Plot

-An aircraft engineer, who also acts as a voluntary choirmaster and youth worker (played by Kenneth More) tries to help a group of teenagers in Bristol, by encouraging positive social development after they lose their motorcycle licences.
+Mr Smith is an aircraft engineer, who also acts as a voluntary choirmaster and youth worker.
+He tries to help a group of teenagers in Bristol, by encouraging positive social development after they lose their motorcycle licences.
 They are all in dead-end jobs with no home life and on the fringes of petty crime, but are musically talented.